AnasAG/IEEE-Python-Competition---2021---NLP-Personal-Assistant/README.md

 - Give info about itself and some available commands
 - Tell funny jokes
 - Shutdown the personal assistant when the user says so

+## Contribution:

+I built this program for the sake of learning and getting familiar with the NLP capabilities.
+Any modifications and enhancements are welcome.